phillip0726/NaverBlog-Twitter-Youtube-crawling/README.md

 ## 3. Data Filtering, extraction
 ### 3.1 Filtering
 ```
+- '/data/except_spam.py' perform filtering for the spam keyword.
 - The words to be filtered are stored in '/data/except_spam/spam.txt'.
-- When A is executed, refined data is stored in '/data/except_spam/'.
+- When '/data/except_spam.py' is executed, refined data is stored in '/data/except_spam/'.
 ```
 ### 3.2 Extraction
 ```